Safe Water Gardens

 Using digital technology to fight the world sanitation crisis together

 The “Safe Water Gardens” project was brought to life by a coalition of scientists, concerned people and business partners.
-Mike is incredibly proud and honored to be a co-founder of Safe Water Gardens.
-To help build this organization is not an obligation, but a privilege.
+Mike is incredibly proud to be a supporter of Safe Water Gardens.

 Sanitation saves lives, but billions of people live without access to even the most basic sanitation services.
 Globally, 61% of the population (4.5 billion people) lack “safely managed sanitation” – meaning access to a toilet or latrine that leads to treatment or safe disposal of human waste.*